SergioAlias/sc-cellranger-workflow/README.md

 - `manage_input_files.sh`: For creating soft links to the input data.
 It must be edited manually

-- `aux_sh/` -> Scripts for each step of the workflow
+- `aux_sh/` -> Bash scripts for each stage of the workflow
-    - `cellranger_mkfastq.sh`: Bash script for converting BCL files to FASTQ files using Cell Ranger `mkfastq`
+    - `cellranger_mkfastq.sh`: Bash script for stage 0: converting BCL files to FASTQ files using Cell Ranger `mkfastq`
-    - `cellranger_count.sh`: Bash script for converting FASTQ files to a proper format for single-cell analysis using Cell Ranger `count`(incomplete)
+    - `cellranger_count.sh`: Bash script for stage 1: converting FASTQ files to a proper format for single-cell analysis using Cell Ranger `count`
+     - `preprocess.sh`: Bash script for stage 2: preprocessing using R package `Seurat` (incomplete)

+- `aux_R/` -> R scripts for some stages of the workflow
+    - `preprocessing.R`: R script implementing `Seurat` preprocessing (incomplete)

+---

-- `deprecated/` -> Deprecated scripts (likely to be removed soon)
+- `deprecated/` -> Deprecated scripts (will be removed soon)
     - `test-mkfastq.sh`: Bash script with some test on Cell Ranger ``mkfastq``
     - `sbatch-mkfastq.sh`: SBATCH script for sending ``test-mkfastq.sh`` to the Slurm queue system
     - `test-count.sh`: Bash script with some test on Cell Ranger `count`